AfkaraLP/venox_site/README.md

 ---

 ## Notes
-- The frontend is built and served by Nginx in the `frontend` container on port 3000.
+- The frontend is built and served by Nginx in the `frontend` container on port 9998.
 - The backend API is served by the Rust binary in the `backend` container on port 9999.
 - You can reverse proxy these services with Caddy, Nginx, or another proxy.
 - All builds are reproducible via Nix flakes.

 ---

-## License
-MIT or as specified in this repository.